Access Point Market Share Comparison

-The gap that Ubiquiti and Cambium Networks maintain between themselves and other competitors is strikingly large.
+The gap between Ubiquiti and Cambium Networks and other competitors is strikingly large.
 For instance, the third largest vendor by count of APs is MikroTik, which has a market share of just 6.6%.

-Observing market share by counting the subscribers using a particular vendor’s APs paints a similar picture; Ubiqiuti and Cambium Networks continue to dominate.
-However, Cambium Networks holds a slightly larger share of the market, 46.6%, compared to Ubiquiti’s share of 43.7%.
+Calculating market share by counting the subscribers on a particular vendor’s AP paints a similar picture.
+Ubiqiuti and Cambium Networks continue to dominate, though Cambium holds a slightly larger share of the market at 46.6%.

 Access Point Comparison: 2020 Q1 Market Share

-Indeed, when considering market share by count of APs, both Cambium Networks and Ubiquiti lost their market share to smaller vendors.
-Cambium Networks’ market share dropped to 32.7%, while Ubiquiti’s share dropped to 49.1%.
-MikroTik captured 13.3% of the market, while Bailcells maintained a modest 2.0% hold.
+Indeed, when considering market share by count of APs, both Cambium and Ubiquiti lost their market share to smaller vendors.
+Cambium’s market share dropped to 32.7%, while Ubiquiti’s fell to 49.1%.
+MikroTik captured 13.3% of the market, while Bailcells maintained a modest 2% hold.

-Nevertheless, if we look at the AP market share by counting the number of APs in use, then Ubiquiti is shown to have grown it’s market share to 45.5%.
-Cambium Networks’ share, however, is still shown to have declined.
-Cambium Networks finished the quarter with a market share of 42.8%, while vendors MikroTik and Telrad grew their shares to 4.8% and 3.2%, respectively.
+Nevertheless, if we look at the market share by counting the number of APs in use, then Ubiquiti is shown to have grown its market share to 45.5%.
+Cambium’s share, however, is still shown to have declined.
+They finished the quarter with a market share of 42.8%, while vendors MikroTik and Telrad grew their shares to 4.8% and 3.2%, respectively.

 Access Point Comparison: 2020 Q3 Market Share

-Our final look at the AP market share, by count of APs, shows another decline in Cambium Networks’ share.
-Indeed, Cambium Networks market share dropped to 30.6%.
+Checking count of APs, we see another decline in Cambium’s share to 30.6%.
 Similarly, MikroTik’s market share dropped to 10.6%.
 In contrast, Ubiquiti actually gained market share this quarter, increasing its hold to 52.6%.

-Looking at the AP market share by counting the number of subscribers using a particular vendor’s APs shows a different view.
+Counting the number of subscribers on a particular vendor’s APs shows a different view.
 Ubiquiti and Cambium maintain almost the same market share: 43.9% and 43.6%, respectively.
 In contrast, the third largest vendor, MikroTik, has a market share of just 4.6%.